nips2021anonymous/MathONet/README.md

 # MathONet

-This repository is the official implementation of [Bayesian Learning to Discover Mathematical Operations in Governing Equations of Dynamic Systems]
+This repository is the implementation of [Bayesian Learning to Discover Mathematical Operations in Governing Equations of Dynamic Systems]

 ## Description